simonegaiera/mongodb-airbnb-workshop/README.md

 ## MongoDB Workshop
 You can find the instructions here: [mongodb-airbnb-workshop](https://simonegaiera.github.io/mongodb-airbnb-workshop/).

-## MongoDB SA Atlas Prep
+## MongoDB Environment Preparation
-To configure the Atlas enviroment follow the instruction in the `util` folder: [util](https://github.com/simonegaiera/mongodb-airbnb-workshop/tree/main/utils).
+To configure the Atlas enviroment follow the instruction in the [utils](https://github.com/simonegaiera/mongodb-airbnb-workshop/tree/main/utils) folder.